 Summer Federal Work-Study

-Note: Due to limited funds, first year students who are not enrolled at least halftime during the Summer will not be awarded Federal work-study.
+Note: Due to limited funds during the summer quarter, first year graduate students who are not enrolled at least halftime during the Summer will not be awarded Federal work-study.